 Featuring emerald rice fields, imposing volcanoes, and white-sanded beaches, the Philippines is a stunning country that attracts more and more visitors each year.

-Before booking a trip, it is necessary to verify its entry requirements and Philippines visa requisites.
+Before booking a trip, it is necessary to verify the entry requirements and visa conditions for the Philippines.
 Not all travelers are required to obtain a visa to the Philippines.
 However, travelers who need a Philippines visa should apply with a valid passport and in advance.

-Whether you need a visa to visit the Philippines or not will depend on your country of citizenship.
 The visa policy of the Philippines is governed by the Commonwealth Act Nr.
 63 also referred to as the Philippines Immigration Act.
-The visa policy is enforced by the Department of Foreign Affairs and the Bureau of Immigration.
+The policy is enforced by the Department of Foreign Affairs and the Bureau of Immigration.

-Visa-free travelers to the Philippines are expected to hold a valid passport for at least six months beyond their expected stay in the country.
+Visa-free travelers to the Philippines are required to hold a valid passport for at least six months beyond their expected stay in the country.

 Citizens from the following countries do not require an entry visa for the Philippines:

-– The Philippines visa is not required for stays of up to 59 days:
+– Nationalities that do not require a visa for stays of up to 59 days:

-– The visa Philippines is not required for stays of up to 30 days:
+– Nationalities that do not require a visa for stays of up to 30 days: